gelisam/toy-factory/README.md

 1. Expand the standard toy languague into its component nodes.
 As you navigate the nodes, you see how your sample code is gradually transformed into the unexpected answer.
 You quickly find the step at which your new features start to mess up the interpreter.
 1. You add some nodes to the interpreter, in order to take care of the new language features.
 If the feature is significantly different from the other features which have been implemented so far, you might have to build your own node types out of smaller nodes, just like you would build a large object out of smaller objects.
 1. Now that you have an interpreter which works, you can edit the code and the nodes in parallel, experimenting with both to find a combination you like.

+## Implementation

+I plan to use [KnockoutJS](http://knockoutjs.com/) to track the dependencies between the nodes, and [Roy](https://github.com/pufuwozu/roy) as a functional alternative to javascript.